PeterPlevko/PeterPlevko.github.io/README.md

-Hello my name is Peter Plevko and currently i am studying bachelor in computer science.
+Hello my name is Peter Plevko and currently I am studying bachelor in computer science.
 My university is Slovak University of Technology in Bratislava and my faculty is Faculty of Informatics and Information Technologies.

 Here are a few projects i did: